Troubled Teen Residential Program FAQ

 How do you work with difficult kids?

-A strength based empowerment model that focuses on building strong relationships with self and others.
-Supporting your teen through the process of change instead of “breaking them down” to build him/or her up again will help keep focus on what he/she does well and build from there.
+A strength-based empowerment model that focuses on building strong relationships with self and others.
+Supporting your teen through the process of change instead of “breaking them down” to build him/or her up again will help keep the focus on what he/she does well and build from there.
 This approach allows the clinical team to work out specific structures, assignments, and activities to understand, assess and help the student make significant progress during his or her stay.

 Contrary to popular belief, teenagers want clear and firm boundaries.
-Our orientation requires a lengthy process around the treatment center’s expectations, rules and boundaries.
+Our orientation requires a lengthy process around the treatment center’s expectations, rules, and boundaries.
 When boundaries are crossed, we come together as a community to reestablish equilibrium and safety.
 Our staff is trained to be clear, concise and confident in setting boundaries and maintaining safety in the group.
 Teenagers respond by relaxing.
 If they cannot, perhaps a lockdown type of treatment program is needed.